 Australian Circumcision - why 50 years of social change?

 Discussion about circumcision becomes emotionally charged.
 The rights and wrongs are controversial.
 In 2017/18 6% of baby boys were circumcised.
-But why and how did society change from routinely circumcising baby boys?
+But why and how did society stop from routinely circumcising baby boys?

 We've surveyed data with the circumcision status of 45,000 Aussie men born between 1936 and 2000.
 We've also reviewed Medicare data covering all subsequent births.